Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Cuts from exposed scraper blades
+- Cuts from sharp scraper blades

-- Back strain from repetitive scraping
+- Strains from forceful or repetitive scraping

 2–3 Minute Talk Script